On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Introduction

-For grocery and meal delivery, achieving a high-quality delivery service in terms of both speed and reliability is critical.
+For on-demand delivery, achieving a high-quality delivery service in terms of both speed and reliability is critical.
 According to a 2019 national survey \citep{usfood2020}, cold food and delivery delays are the top two customer complaints for meal delivery services.
-Service providers like Amazon and McDonald are competing to deliver orders within the time-frame of hours or minutes.
+Chain stores like Whole Foods and McDonald's are competing to deliver orders within the time-frame of hours or minutes.
 Satisfying such stringent on-time performance targets while maintaining a reasonable operational cost poses a big obstacle to the management of these delivery systems.

-As pointed out by \cite{reyes2018meal}, meal delivery is the ultimate challenge in last-mile logistics.
+Our study is motivated by a large grocery chain store in China.
+The store offers on-demand delivery services for grocery and prepared food (meal boxes).
+Each store serves a prespecified service region and delivers orders to customers using a dedicated fleet of drivers.
+The store operates the system with multiple \textit{dispatch waves} (decision epochs): the planning horizon is divided into multiple time slots of equal lengths (15 minutes), so the orders placed in the same slot are bundled together and assigned to drivers who will be dispatched at a decision epoch.
+Each driver will be dispatched multiple times and perform multiple trips in the planning horizon.
+Given a limited fleet size, the company's goal is to optimize the overall on-time performance of delivery orders.

 Providing reliable on-time performance in last-mile delivery hinges on effective dispatching and routing of drivers.
-On-time delivery systems feature a highly dynamic and stochastic demand process, in which random customer orders arrive sequentially over a planning horizon.
-Customer locations and order quantities are both uncertain, and the operator (e.g., the restaurant) can hardly preload orders or prespecify routes for the drivers in practice.
+The studied delivery system features a highly dynamic and stochastic demand process, in which random customer orders arrive sequentially over a planning horizon.
+Customer locations and order quantities are both uncertain, and the operator (e.g., the store) can hardly preload orders or prespecify routes for the drivers in practice.
 As such, the operator needs to dispatch and route drivers dynamically in response to the realized customer orders.
-Specifically, due to a limited capacity (drivers), the service provider has to trade off the on-time performance of realized orders versus future orders.
-The joint dispatching and routing decision affects how many drivers would be available in the future periods, which ultimately determines the long-run system performance over the planning horizon.
+Specifically, due to a limited capacity, the system operator has to trade off the on-time performance of realized orders versus future orders.